5 Major Cross Sectional Elements of a Railway Track

 1. It provides a firm foundation bed to the track.

 2. It provides a smooth and graded surface to the track.

 3. It provides effective drainage of the track.

 The top width of a railway embankment or bottom width of formation of cutting excluding the side drain is called formation width.
 The formation width of a railway track depends upon its gauge, number of tracks to be laid and space required between them.

 Minimum formation width for B. G track as per the recommendation of Indian railway board:

 4. Side Slopes

-The slopes gives to the sides of earthwork of a track in cutting or embankment for stability are called side slopes.
-Side slopes should be such that the earthwork becomes stable ever adverse climatic condition.
+The slopes given to the sides of the earthwork of a track in cutting or embankment for stability are called side slopes.
+Side slopes should be such that the earthwork becomes stable ever adverse climatic conditions.

-It depends upon various factors such as nature of soil, climatic condition method of drainage, and method of protection of side slope from erosion, height of embankment and depth of cutting.
+It depends upon various factors such as the nature of the soil, climatic conditions, method of drainage, and method of protection of side slope from erosion, height of embankment and depth of cutting.
 Usually, 2:1 side slope for track embankment and 1:1 side slopes for cutting is recommended.